 The Next time you ONLY have 10 minutes try to do one of these:

 1. You can easily clean out one drawer.
 Quickly determine what you no longer use or what does not belong there.
-Have a thrift store bag or box handy to place the unwanted items and a basket for the items that you want to keep but don’t belong there.
 Don’t find a new home for the items that want to live somewhere else- that is for another 10-minute timeframe.
+Have the

 2. At the end of each season scan your closet and pull the items you did not wear, do not fit or you don’t like.
 This can easily be done in 10 minutes.
 Another day use your 10 minutes to go through: your sock drawer, scarfs, shoes or jewelry.

-4. Box up drinking glasses and coffee cups you no longer use and donate them.
+3. Box up drinking glasses and coffee cups you no longer use and donate them.
+Click here to watch a short video of decluttering the kitchen

 8. Get rid of old paint.
 Take the lids off and pour in kitty litter almost filling the container.
 Stir with a paint stick.
 Leave overnight.
 If it is not hard the next day add more Kitty litter and repeat until paint is hardened.
 You can now throw this in the garbage.